u1aryz/font-to-svg/README.md

 # font-to-svg
-Generates SVG file from text and font files using Node.js.
+Generates SVG file from text and font files using `Bun`.

+Probably works in `Node.js` as well.

 Output sample: